 ARC UPDATES & TRANSITION PLAN

-The ARC Board, Community, and Staff have been in conversation since last summer about ARC and its future.
+As many of you are aware, the ARC Board, Community, and Staff have been in conversation since last summer about ARC and its future.
 We have determined that it is important and necessary that ARC’s future consider key changes to how our mission is lived.
-The attached document, Moving Forward—ARC Retreat Community Transition Plan, is a summary of those many discussions and will guide our conversations at the gatherings.
+The attached document, Moving Forward—ARC Retreat Community Transition Plan, is a summary of those many discussions and continues to guide our conversations and the discernment process.
 (Scroll to bottom of this page to read the plan.)

-Invitation to become part of the conversations and actions to further ARC’s future
+Invitation to become part of the next step in conversations and actions to further ARC’s future

-The purpose of this email is to invite friends of ARC (old and new) into a conversation about our history, our present, and most important, a look into our future.
-Please invite others who might be interested.
-Whether you are new to ARC or have been with us for a number of years, all voices are welcome, invited and necessary to these important conversations
+We invite friends of ARC (old and new) to continue the conversation about our history, our present, and most important, our future.
+Please also invite others who might be interested.
+Whether you are new to ARC or have been with us for a number of years, all voices are welcome, invited and important to be heard.

 Note: If you are unable to join us and would like to be placed on a special mailing list for future ARC transition events.
 Email us at firstname.lastname@example.org